Circuit Guide

 About New Hampshire International Speedway

-Nestled in the picturesque landscape of Loudon, New Hampshire, the New Hampshire Motor Speedway stands as New England's premier motorsports facility.
-The speedway opened its gates on June 5, 1990, and has since become a cornerstone of American racing culture.
-Located approximately one hour north of Boston, this 1,200-acre complex offers easy access to motorsports fans throughout the northeastern United States and eastern Canada via nearby interstate highways.
+Nestled in Loudon, New Hampshire, the New Hampshire Motor Speedway stands as New England's largest sporting venue and premier motorsports facility.
+The speedway opened on June 5, 1990, and has become a cornerstone of American racing culture.
+Located approximately one hour north of Boston, this 1,200-acre complex provides easy access to motorsports fans throughout the northeastern United States and eastern Canada.
+The facility sits within 200 miles of nearly 18 million people, making it a highly accessible destination for racing enthusiasts.

 Track Configuration and Technical Specifications

-The main attraction at New Hampshire Motor Speedway is its 1.058-mile oval track, affectionately known as "The Magic Mile."
-This asphalt and granite surface features modest banking of 7 degrees in the turns and 1 degree on the straightaways.
-This relatively flat configuration creates unique racing challenges, requiring drivers to master braking and acceleration techniques specific to this track.
-The facility also houses a 1.6-mile road course with 12 technical turns, a 0.25-mile mini-oval, and a 0.25-mile dirt flat track.
-This variety of racing surfaces makes the speedway a versatile venue capable of hosting diverse motorsports events throughout the racing season.
+The main attraction is the 1.058-mile oval track, widely known as "The Magic Mile."
+This asphalt and granite surface features a progressive banking system installed during a 2002 reconfiguration.
+The turns now range from 2 to 7 degrees of banking, while the straightaways maintain 1 degree of banking.
+This relatively flat configuration creates unique racing challenges that require drivers to master specific braking and acceleration techniques.
+NASCAR officially uses the 1.058-mile measurement, though some sanctioning bodies like the IndyCar Series previously used a slightly different distance of 1.025 miles.
+The facility also houses a 1.6-mile road course with 12 technical turns.
+This road course combines sections of the oval track with dedicated road course portions and serves motorcycle racing, club events, and track days.
+Additional facilities include a 0.25-mile mini-oval and a 0.25-mile dirt flat track.
+This variety of racing surfaces makes the speedway a versatile venue capable of hosting diverse motorsports events throughout the year.

 Historical Development